The BIG Copenhagen Winter Guide – 24/25 version

 Yes, if you’re lucky.
 A few nights each year northern lights can be spotted from Denmark, so I wouldn’t make it the main reason to visit Denmark.
 If coincidence has it, that the phenomenon falls on the night you’re in Denmark, you also have to have a relative clear sky to be able spot it.
 Denmark is unfortunately not known for guaranteed clear skies during winter (or any time of the year as the matter of fact).

-If both criteria are met, a good advice is to leave town and find a place where it’s quite dark, and where you’re able to look towards north (since this is usually the direction you would spot the northern lights from Denmark) and where you’re able to see the horizon.
+If both criteria are met, a good advice is to leave town and find a place where it’s quite dark, and where you’re able to look towards north (since this is usually the direction you would spot the northern lights from Denmark) and you should be able to see the horizon.

 Best things to do during the winter